 A study of techniques for designing algorithms, analyzing their time and space complexity, and demonstrating their correctness.
 The algorithm design techniques include divide-and-conquer, greedy algorithms, dynamic programming, randomized algorithms, string processing algorithms, and parallel algorithms.
 The algorithm analysis includes computational models, best/average/worst case analysis, and computational complexity (including lower bounds and NP-completeness).
 P-CSC 201 and MST 112.
 (QR)

 CSC 311.
 Computer Architecture.
 (3 h)

 An in-depth study of computer system and architecture design.
 Topics include processor design, memory hierarchy, external storage devices, interface design, and parallel architectures.
-P-CSC 211.
+P-CSC 211 or 250.

 CSC 321.
 Database Management Systems.
 (3 h)

 CSC 322.
 Data Management and Analytics.
 (3 h)